QuickBooks Blog

 1. Understand your sales tax obligations

-The first step to filing sales taxes is to understand your tax obligations.
+The first step in filing sales taxes is understanding your tax obligations.
 Sales tax laws and rates will vary depending on the state you do business in or whether you have a sales tax nexus with a state that collects sales taxes.

 Review the sales tax laws in the area where you establish a physical presence.
 In addition, read the economic nexus laws to establish if you have a connection with that state.
 Many states have an economic threshold of revenue or transactions in that state.